bcrowell/whiz/README.md

 Whiz is software that performs a suite of functions related to assigning homework from my physics textbooks.
-The "wh" in "whiz" is meant to invoke "hw" for "homework."
+The "wh" in "whiz" is meant to evoke "hw" for "homework."
 I run it on Linux, and it should also work on MacOS X.

 The basic idea is that you write an input file listing "streams" of